creichert/ido-vertical-mode.el/README.md

 #### Keybindings

-Since the prospects are listed vertically, it makes sense to use `C-n/C-p` to navigate through the options.
-These are added to the `ido-completion-map` by default (and `ido-toggle-prefix`, previously on `C-p`, is moved to `M-p`).
+Since the prospects are listed vertically, it may make sense to use `C-n/C-p` to navigate through the options.
+To achieve this, since `C-p` is bound to `ido-toggle-prefix` by default, you must bind `ido-toggle-prefix` to another key, for instance `C-c t`:

+    (define-key ido-completion-map (kbd "C-c t") #'ido-toggle-prefix)

+Then you can set `ido-vertical-define-keys` like this:

+    (setq ido-vertical-define-keys 'C-n-and-C-p-only)

 You also have the option to rebind some or all of the arrow keys with `ido-vertical-define-keys`: